-Hypothesis 2: Compared with low-competition industries, the impact of SOE mixed-ownership reform on auditor choice is more significant in high-competition industries.
+Hypothesis 2: Compared with low-competition industries, the impact of SOE mixedownership reform on auditor choice is more significant in high-competition industries.

 Second, the degree of external marketisation will also affect the relationship between SOE mixed-ownership reform and auditor choice.
 Generally, companies in regions with a higher level of marketisation have better corporate governance; therefore, the interests of non-state-owned shareholders are less likely to be infringed upon.
 Moreover, the accounting information of enterprises in these areas is more transparent, and it is easier for non-state-owned shareholders to monitor management; thus, there is less demand for hiring high-quality auditors.
-On the contrary, in regions with low marketisation, investor protection is weaker and the legitimate rights and interests of non-state-owned shareholders are more likely to be invaded by corporate insiders (X.X.
+On the contrary, in regions with low marketisation, investor protection is weaker and the legitimate rights and interests of non-state-owned shareholders to governate insiders (X.X.
 Xu & Liu, 2013).
 Moreover, the managers of companies in these areas may be more likely to manipulate accounting earnings; thus, non-state-owned shareholders are more strongly motivated to hire high-quality auditors to monitor the management to protect their rights and interests.